maxant/kafka-data-consistency/mf/README.md

 - PARES001 TODO
 - KAF001 If this occurs, then something is no longer working with request scoped state management
 - KAF002 something failed in the consumer that needs to be investigated. probably at startup rather than during polling.
+- BSA00* Billing Application had a fatal error, and threw a record away, in order to avoid shutting down

 ## Useful log searches